CentroidChef/oracle_db/README.md

 Description
 ===========
+This cookbook is forked from the "oracle" cookbook by Ari Riikonen (https://github.com/aririikonen/oracle)

 Installs and configures the Oracle RDBMS, patches it to the latest version and creates databases.

+Change log v1.3.0
+  - use Oracle preinstall package to setup Oracle prereqs
+  - updated Oracle 12.1 patch to use April 2017 PSU

 New features on v1.2.0